October 2019 : Pre-Season Dryland Training has started:

 Racing is introduced during ski practices and skiers are encouraged to develop a sport for life healthy lifestyle in a team atmosphere.

-Here is a link to all of the races: http://www.crosscountrybc.ca/competition-schedule
+Here is a link to all of the races, including the regional Teck Cup series: http://www.crosscountrybc.ca/competition-schedule

 Training camps are an important part of the program for many skiers.
 There are age limits and skiers should be registered members of a club program for insurance reasons.
 Camps consist of age related sport skills, training concepts, exercise and having fun with like-minded co-athletes.
 Many parents assist with the coaching with these events and costs are kept as a non-profit concept.